 Download the Report: Improving Rural Electricity Service: Adding Value Under the Grid Traditionally in sub-Saharan Africa, electrification efforts have emphasized the hundreds of millions of people who live off-grid, with no electricity at all.
 The “formula” for electrification usually includes expanding supply, extending the grid, making new…

 Prior to joining RMI in 2017, Sachi gained experience in energy systems and in sustainable development through her education and experience as a Peace Corps Volunteer.
 Her academic research has focused on rural renewable energy systems and development, including publications on solar minigrid policy and implementation in Uttar Pradesh, India.
-Before returning to graduate school, Sachi worked with Peace Corps Namibia for three years as a math and science education volunteer.
-Sachi holds a dual-track M.S. in Sustainable Systems & Behavior, Education, & Communication from the University of Michigan School of Natural Resources and Environment (now School for Environment and Sustainability), and a B.A. in Physics from Grinnell College.
+Before returning to graduate school, Sachi worked with the U.S. Peace Corps in Namibia for three years as a math and science education volunteer.